MichaelSimons/dotnet-docker/documentation/guiding-principles.md

 ## Image Tagging

 The .NET image tags strive to align with the tagging practices utilized by the [Official Images on Docker Hub](https://hub.docker.com/search?q=&type=image&image_filter=official).
-The [Tagging Guidelines](tagging-guidelines.md) describe this in detail.
+The [Tagging Ploicy](tagging-policy.md) describes this in detail.

 ## Engineering